owncloud-archive/documentation/admin_manual/configuration_files/file_sharing_configuration.rst

    expire.
 The only way to "expire" a local share is to click the trash can icon to un-share your files.

+.. note:: ownCloud does not preserve the mtime (modification time) of directories, though it does update the mtimes on files.
+See
+   `Wrong folder date when syncing
+   <https://github.com/owncloud/core/issues/7009>`_ for discussion of this.

 Creating Persistent File Shares
 -------------------------------